-North Shore Recreation Area (Wash.): This site provides spectacular views of the river, surrounding gorge and wildlife viewing.
+North Shore Recreation Area (WA): This site provides spectacular views of the river, surrounding gorge and wildlife viewing.
 The open shoreline between the Fort Cascades Historic Site and the Washington Shore Visitor Complex is available for fishing with access to vault restrooms.
 Intermittent sections of gravel trail stretch along the shoreline for approximately one mile.
 Hours are seasonal: March - October, 5 a.m. to 10 p.m. / November - February, 6 a.m. to 8 p.m.

 Tanner Creek Fishing Area (OR): In addition to fishing, this site provides great wildlife viewing of salmon spawning in the fall and several species of birds throughout the year.
 Two trails lead down from the parking lot for access to the fishing area.
 There are flush toilets available near the parking area.
 Hours are seasonal: March-September, 7 a.m. to 8 p.m. / October, 7 a.m. to 7 p.m. / November-February, 7 a.m. to 5 p.m.

 GEOCACHES AT BONNEVILLE LOCK & DAM

 Park rangers at Bonneville Lock and Dam maintain eight geocaches.
 Beginner and advanced geocachers will enjoy the hunt.

 - "Green Power" is centered around the benefits of hydropower

 - "More Power to You" is a multicache about the Northwestern hydropower system

 - "Go with the Flow" is about the Juvenile Fish Bypass System, and

 - "BIH" highlights the fascinating history of Bradford Island

 - "Bonneville Landmark" is focused on the historical significance of Bonneville Dam